mziyut/disposable-email-domains-js/README.md

 After updating the JSON file, please publish the NPM package.
 To publish, you can push the tag `v*.*.*` to release the NPM package.

 If you want to update the domain list, please make a pull request to [disposable-email-domains/disposable-email-domains].
 When it is reflected in [disposable-email-domains/disposable-email-domains], it will also be reflected in this package.

+## Example Directory

+The `example/` directory contains sample code in both JavaScript and TypeScript.
+It serves as:

+- A reference for library consumers (see API usage examples)
+- Integration testing (run with `npm run test:example`)
+- A check to ensure the example code stays in sync with the main API

+## License

+This project and its data are licensed under CC0 1.0 Universal (public domain dedication).

 ## Ref